 - 2.1 This statement of case has been prepared by the NFU on behalf of its Farmer and Grower members affected by the proposals of the Order as stated above. - 2.2 This Statement of Case sets out the particulars of the NFU's case on behalf of its members for objecting to the Order as will be put forward by Network Rail. - 2.3 The crossings which are proposed to be closed and have rights of way diverted are highlighted on the plan at appendix 1.
 This list has been taken from Network Rail website.
-Farm businesses with specific issues in regard to the proposals put forward by NR are highlighted below:
+There are over 20 NFU members affected by the proposals to the crossings and four specific farm business with issues in regard to the proposals put forward by NR are highlighted below: